3Shain/algebraic-effects-ts/README.md

 - **Fully typed**: Leverage TypeScript's type system to trace your computational effects.
 - **Multi-shot**: Not implemented by generator but continuations such that an effect can continue multiple times with different payloads.
 - **Simple**: Not a surprise
   - Bonus: compare the .js file and .d.ts declaration.
-You'll realize they are in fact isomorhic.
+You'll realize they are in fact isomorphic.

 However this project is __not ready for production__, as there is a limitation of typescript recursive type inference (not safe to be abused), as well as the dev experience with continuation(callbacks) is subjectively poor :/